CarloSchafflik12/typst-ez-today/README.md

 - `M` &mdash; The current month as a string with either the selected language or the custom array
 - `y` &mdash; The current year as a decimal with the last two numbers
 - `Y` &mdash; The current year as a decimal
+- `s` &mdash; The English ordinal suffix for the current day as an exponent
+- `S` &mdash; The English ordinal suffix for the current day as text

 If you want the current date in ISO 8601 format, you can do so by passing `ISO` to the `format` argument.